-Branch's credit risk rating systems and processes are designed to differentiate exposures in order to highlight those with greater risk factors and higher potential severity of loss.
-In the case of individually significant accounts that are predominantly within the wholesale businesses, the risk ratings are reviewed regularly and any amendments are implemented promptly.
-Within Branch's retail businesses, risk is assessed and managed using a wide range of risk models to maintain Risk Reward balance.
+Our credit risk rating systems and processes differentiate exposures in order to highlight those with greater risk factors and higher potential severity of loss.
+In the case of individually significant accounts that are predominantly within our wholesale businesses, risk ratings are reviewed regularly and any amendments are implemented promptly.
+Within our retail businesses, risk is assessed and managed using a wide range of risk models to maintain Risk Reward balance.

-Branch's risk rating system facilitates the internal ratings-based ('IRB') approach under Basel II adopted by the HSBC Group to support calculation of our minimum credit regulatory capital requirement.
-Credit quality of customers is assessed taking into account their financial position, past experience and other factors.
+Our risk rating system facilitates the internal ratings-based ('IRB') approach under Basel II adopted by the Group to support calculation of our minimum credit regulatory capital requirement.
 Special attention is paid to problem exposures in order to accelerate remedial action.

-HSBC Group and regional Credit Review and Risk Identification teams regularly review exposures and processes in order to provide an independent, rigorous assessment of credit risk across the HSBC Group, reinforce secondary risk management controls and share best practice.
-Internal audit, as a tertiary control function, focuses on risks with a global perspective and on the design and effectiveness of primary and secondary controls, carrying out oversight audits via the sampling of global/regional control frameworks, themed audits of key or emerging risks and project audits to assess major change initiatives.
+Group and regional Credit Review and Risk Identification teams regularly review exposures and processes in order to provide an independent, rigorous assessment of credit risk across the Group, reinforce secondary risk management controls and share best practice.
+Internal audit, as a tertiary control function, focuses on risks with a global perspective and on the design and effectiveness of primary and secondary controls, carrying out oversight audits via the sampling of global/ regional/ country level control frameworks, themed audits of key or emerging risks and project audits to assess major change initiatives.